NicolasGn/android-evaluation/README.md

 # Android Evaluation - Nicolas Guégan

-> The final exercice of our android course at IMT Atlantique.
+> The final exercise of our android course at IMT Atlantique.